- About Us

 My dog was already vaccinated for the flu last year!

-Last year, we only had the vaccine for one strain available.
+Until about a year and a half ago, we only had the vaccine for one strain available.
+We can now vaccinate for either strain, or for both in one "bivalent" combo shot.
 Since both strains are now in our area, any dog who needed the first strain really should get vaccinated for both.
 Like the H3N8 vaccine, the H3N2 vaccine will need to be given twice, two to four weeks apart, the first year it is given.
 After that boosters can be given annually.

 Is there a combined vaccine with both strains in one shot, like people get?